On two Romanoff type problems of Erd\H{o}s: Introduction

+has positive lower asymptotic density \cite{Romanoff}.
+The theorem initiated a circle of problems in which a sparse sequence of powers is added to an arithmetically distinguished set.
+Erd\H{o}s returned to this circle repeatedly.
+In his 1950 paper \emph{On the integers of the form $2^k+p$ and some related problems} \cite{Erdos1950}, he studied both the prime problem $p+2^k$ and several related additive questions involving powers of two and congruence obstructions.
+Later surveys and problem lists of Erd\H{o}s make clear that the underlying theme is not only Romanoff's original positive-density theorem, but also the extent to which power sequences can act as sparse additive complements to familiar arithmetic sets \cite{Erdos1961,Erdos1981,ErdosGraham,Erdos1997}.

+The present paper treats two problems in this Erd\H{o}s--Romanoff line.
+The common feature is that the rigid sequence of integral powers is replaced by integer parts of powers of a real base.
+This replacement preserves the logarithmic sparseness of the summand, but introduces a real parameter which can be used either metrically or constructively.
+For the prime problem, we prove both a positive metric theorem and a complementary exceptional-base obstruction to density-one coverage.
+For the square-free problem, we prove a density-one complement theorem for one carefully chosen real base.
+Thus the two main positive results are real-power analogues of two different Erd\H{o}s problems, while the prime obstruction records a boundary case where the real parameter can also be used adversarially.

-Inspired by old communications between Euler and Goldbach \cite{Euler} as well as de Polignac's conjecture \cite{Polignac1,Polignac2}, Romanoff \cite{Romanoff} proved that for every integer $a>1$ the lower asymptotic density of integers of the form $p+a^k~(p\in \mathcal{P},k\in \mathbb{N})$ is positive, where $\mathbb{N}$ and $\mathcal{P}$ are the sets of natural numbers and primes, respectively.
-Chen and Sun \cite{Chen-Sun} obtained a quantitative version of the Romanoff theorem for $a=2$ with accurate lower asymptotic density which was improved several times by Habsieger and Roblot \cite{HL}, L\"{u} \cite{Lv}, Pintz \cite{Pi}, Habsieger and Sivak-Fischler \cite{HS}, Elsholtz and Schlage--Puchta \cite{ES}.
-Bombieri (see \cite{Romani1, Romani2}) conjectured that the set of odd numbers of the form $p+2^k$ has a natural asymptotic density by heuristic arguments.
-Romani \cite{Romani2}, and then Del Corso, Del Corso, Dvornicich and Romani \cite{DDD} made some considerations of the possible density.
+We first recall the prime problem.
+Romanoff's theorem was followed by streamlined proofs of Erd\H{o}s and Tur\'an \cite{ErdosTuran1935a,ErdosTuran1935b} and Erd\H{o}s \cite{Erdos1951}.
+The special sequence $2^k$ has generated extensive quantitative and computational work.
+For instance, Chen and Sun \cite{ChenSun} obtained a quantitative form of Romanoff's theorem for $a=2$, and estimates for Romanoff's constant and related densities were sharpened by Habsieger and Roblot \cite{HabsiegerRoblot}, L\"u \cite{Lv}, Pintz \cite{Pintz}, Habsieger and Sivak-Fischler \cite{HabsiegerSivak}, and Elsholtz and Schlage-Puchta \cite{ElsholtzSchlage}.
+Bombieri's prediction that the odd integers of the form $p+2^k$ should possess an asymptotic density has been investigated numerically by Romani \cite{RomaniThesis,Romani} and by Del Corso, Del Corso, Dvornicich and Romani \cite{DelCorso}.